Buying a used motorcycle in 5 steps

 The drive chain and the sprocket: ensure that the chain has around ¾” of play and that there are no obvious signs of tear and wear in the teeth of the sprocket.
 Make sure there no much movement by wiggling the chain side to side on the sprocket.
-Despite the fact that chains wear out over time, sprockets lasts longer and any signs of a severely worn out sprocket means that either the bike has an extremely old sprocket or it has had a poor maintenance schedule.
+Despite the fact that chains wear out over time, sprockets last longer, and any signs of a severely worn out sprocket mean that either the bike has an extremely old sprocket or it has had a poor maintenance schedule.

-You want a bike that has good brakes, and efficient clutch levers.
-Straightness of the bars and instrument cluster is a must check.
+You want a bike that has good brakes and efficient clutch levers.
+The straightness of the bars and instrument cluster is a must check.
 The bike should be strong enough and every part should be worth every penny.
 I’m sure you don’t want to seal a deal on a bike only to realize that the brakes are not functional while cruising down the highway at 140MPH!
 Make sure the handbrakes are working perfectly way before you turn on that ignition.

 step4 – Check at the service history

 After you have checked everything about the bike and you are satisfied beyond doubt that the bike is worth your every dime, take your time to inspect every record.